 Distance Learning is an integral part of Laidlaw's academic delivery.
-Two of Laidlaw's four degree level qualifications, the Bachelor of Theology (BTheol) and the Bachelor of Ministries (BMin), as well as the Diploma in Christian Studies (DipCS), the Graduate Certificate in Theology (GradCertTh) and the Graduate Diploma of Theology (GradDipTh) are available by distance learning.
-Distance Learning gives students flexibility around when and where they undertake their study.
-Distance courses follow the same academic processes and standards as Laidlaw's campus-based courses.
-For further details about this mode of study please email admissions@laidlaw.ac.nz or call 09 837 9790.
+Six of Laidlaw's degree level qualifications, Diploma in Christian Studies (Christian Leadership (DipCS(CL)), Diploma in Christian Studies (Intercultural Studies (DipCS (IS)), Diploma in Christian Studies (Theological Studies (DipCS(TS)), the Bachelor of Theology (BTh), the Graduate Certificate in Theology (GradCertTh) and the Graduate Diploma of Theology (GradDipTh) are available by distance learning.